noahweasley/TimeLY/README.md

 * Review [source code changes](https://github.com/noahweasley/TimeLY/pulls)
 * Review the project and make pull requests for anything from typos to additional and new content

-If you are interested in fixing issues and contributing directly to the code base, open an issue with `Want to Contribute`
+If you are interested in fixing issues and contributing directly to the code base, open an issue with `Want to Contribute`, stating what would be your contributions.